-Consistent with prior years, in determining base salaries for 2015, the Compensation Committee considered an individual's performance, position, experience and current salary, as well as the Company's financial resources, the salaries of other executive officers and employees of the Company, and the base salaries paid by similarly-situated companies to individuals having similar job responsibilities as further discussed under "-Process for Making Compensation Determinations - Comparability."
-In determining Mr. Coker's base salary for 2015, the Committee also considered his demonstration of leadership and ability to manage the Company's growing business.
+Consistent with prior years, in determining base salaries for 2017, the Compensation Committee considered an individual's performance, position, experience and current salary, as well as the Company's financial resources, the salaries of other executive officers and employees of the Company, and the base salaries paid by similarly-situated companies to individuals having similar job responsibilities as further discussed under "-Process for Making Compensation Determinations - Comparability."
+In determining Mr.

+Coker's base salary for 2017, the Committee also considered the need to retain Mr. Coker until his successor had been identified and hired.

-For 2015, the Compensation Committee concluded that a market adjustment in base salaries for several of the NEOs was appropriate based on a review of the factors described above.
-The Compensation Committee concluded to increase the base salaries for several executive officers in 2015 to reflect individual performance, additional duties and market levels.
+For 2017, the Compensation Committee concluded that a market adjustment in base salaries for Mr. Coker and Mr. Steele was appropriate based on a review of the factors described above.
+The Compensation Committee concluded to increase the base salaries for these individuals in 2017 by 13% and 8%, respectively, to reflect individual performance, additional duties and market levels.
+For all other NEOs, the Compensation Committee concluded to increase their base salaries by 3%.